Should You Invest With Edward Jones?

-Founded in 1922, Edward Jones is a full-service brokerage firm founded in 1922.
+Edward Jones is a full-service brokerage firm founded in 1922.
 The investment firm prides itself in taking a personal approach to delivering financial services and products, such as advice and mutual funds.
 But is Edward Jones right for you and your investments?

 In summary, Edward Jones attempts to be the advisor next door, so to speak.
 They seek to build long-term relationships built on trust with clients.
 They tend to use mutual funds and use a basic model of building diversified portfolios for clients saving for retirement and other long-term goals.